News

 “Henrietta Lacks, a Black woman from Turner Station, could never have imagined that her cells taken without her knowledge in 1951 would revolutionize modern medicine,” said Jones.
 “This ...

-Servant Courtney Speed puts the “speed” in her name.
-Speed on Saturday led a group of people through the Turner Station neighborhood in Baltimore County as attendees tried to keep up with the ...
+Speed on Saturday led a group of people through the Turner Station neighborhood in Baltimore County as attendees tried to keep up with the 82-year ...
+Henrietta Lacks walking tour in Baltimore ...